OfficeDev/Microsoft-Teams-Samples/samples/graph-rsc/csharp/README.md

 # RSC with Graph API

-This sample illustrates you can use [Resource Specific Consent (RSC)](https://docs.microsoft.com/en-us/microsoftteams/platform/graph-api/rsc/resource-specific-consent) to call Graph APIs.
+This sample illustrates you can use [Resource Specific Consent (RSC)](https://docs.microsoft.com/microsoftteams/platform/graph-api/rsc/resource-specific-consent) to call Graph APIs.

 ## Interaction with app

 ![Broadcast from user](RSCDemo/Images/RSCDemo.gif)

+## Try it yourself - experience the App in your Microsoft Teams client
+Please find below demo manifest which is deployed on Microsoft Azure and you can try it yourself by uploading the app package (.zip file link below) to your teams and/or as a personal app.
+(Sideloading must be enabled for your tenant, [see steps here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading)).

+**RSC with Graph API:** [Manifest](/samples/graph-rsc/csharp/demo-manifest/graph-rsc.zip)

 ## Prerequisites